BioInfoAPS/BioInfoAPS.github.io/_optionals/01-more_unix.md

 > is available from path `/bin/bash`.
 > - `zsh`, `fish`, `ksh`, `dash` etc. are other popular unix shells.
 > - Many programming languages provide their shells.
-> Python scripts can be run from `/usr/bin/env python` or
+> For example, python scripts can be run from `/usr/bin/env python` or
 > `/usr/bin/env python3` etc. and R scripts from `/usr/bin/env Rscript`.
 >
 > If you are not sure about shell selection,